navijo/Liquid-Galaxy-POIs-Controller/GSOC16.md

 # GSOC 2016 - Ivan Josa

 This project (Liquid Galaxy Controller) is a GSOC 2016 project consisting in a continuation of a previous project.
-Also, as a part of GSOC 2016, two new development projects (BYOP and PhysicalWebLGPoiReader) are developed.
+Also, as a part of GSOC 2016, two new projects (BYOP and PhysicalWebLGPoiReader) have been developed.

 A link to the commits for each one of them is provided as well as a youtube link to a demonstration video.